MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 foosvc.example.net can add or remove ServiceMode SVCB records without requiring a corresponding change to example.com.
-Note that if foosvc.example.net promises to always publish a SVCB record, this AliasMode record can be replaced by a CNAME, which would likely improve performance.
+Note that if foosvc.example.net promises to always publish a SVCB record, this AliasMode record can be replaced by a CNAME at the same owner name, which would likely improve performance.

 AliasMode is especially useful for SVCB-compatible RR types that do not require an underscore prefix, such as the HTTPS RR type.
 For example,